 No need to spend hours on searching, Skyscanner does it for you.
 This meta-engine compares more than 250 websites and offers at any time the best deals on airline tickets to Japan.
 Avoiding the summer period, saturdays and some holidays (including Christmas season), direct flights to Tokyo can be found from $750.
 With stopovers, it is not uncommon to find prices from $600 or even less, with a stopover, depending on the airline.
 On our Facebook and Twitter accounts, we regularly post promotions and special offers.

-There's no way you're staying in a hotel room during your two weeks in Japan, and with this budget you won't easily find nice ryokans.
-Let's focus on house rental, ideal with friends or families with children.
+There's chance you don't want to stay in a basic hotel room during your two weeks in Japan, and with this budget you won't easily find nice ryokans.
+Let's focus on house or apartment rental, ideal with friends or families with children.
 This provides unmatched freedom and privacy in a warm and vast environment.

-Note that these examples are given for 4 people traveling together, but it's also possible to get good rates for a couple by booking a smaller house.
+With Airbnb, everyone know has a lot of choice with good price especially for groups of 4+ people traveling together, but it's also possible to get good rates for a couple by booking a smaller house.

 For the first week, I propose to stay in and around Tokyo.
 Buy a rechargeable card at the airport, called Suica, with which you can easily track your train expenses during the week.
 By crediting it with $75, you will be able to ride the subway as you want, and also spend a beautiful day in Kamakura / Enoshima, and even half a day to Mitaka to visit the Ghibli Museum.